se-edu/se-book/specifyingRequirements/userStories/usage/text.md

 * Jean uses the app before going to sleep to ...
 * Jean hasn't used the app for a while because she was on a three-month training programme.
 She is now back at work and wants to resume her daily use of the app.
 * Jean moves to another company.
 Some of her clients come with her but some don't.
 * Jean starts freelancing in her spare time.
-She wants to keep her free-lancing clients separate from her other clients.
+She wants to keep her freelancing clients separate from her other clients.
 </blockquote>